GivherLLC/givher/content/all-events/cpca-pac-capitol-day-reception.md

   fight for your rights—not just today, but for the future.

-  A **monthly donation of $30** isn’t just a gift—it’s an investment in lasting change.
-Policy and advocacy take time, strategy, and resources.
-A Political Action Committee (PAC) allows us to support leaders and initiatives that align with your values, ensuring your voice is heard where decisions are made.
+  A **monthly donation of $30** isn’t just support—it’s a commitment to the long game.
+Policy and advocacy don’t happen overnight.
+Real change takes persistence, strategy, and the resources to sustain momentum.

-  By giving monthly, you help sustain our ongoing efforts, allowing us to plan strategically, respond swiftly, and fight for the policies that impact your daily life.
+  By giving monthly, you provide the stability needed to plan ahead, respond effectively, and ensure ongoing influence where it matters most.
+Your support fuels critical advocacy efforts, helping protect and advance the policies that shape your daily life.

   **Make a lasting impact.
 Sign up to donate $30 monthly or make a one-time contribution of $350 today.**